Lighting Your Outdoor Spaces

 Use landscape and path lighting along your driveway and walkways to make your home look welcoming and to provide guidance in the dark.
 Showcase your landscape with outdoor flood and spotlights aimed at gardens, entryways, or other fixtures around your home for instant nighttime curb appeal.
 A lamp post and lantern add a timeless aesthetic to your landscape while increasing safety along pathways and sidewalks.
 Illuminate an outdoor seating area or entryway after dark with attractive wall lights and sconces.
 Wall sconces not only accent your home’s exterior, but they also light the way to porches, patios, and doors.

-Explore a multitude of shapes, sizes, styles, and finishes in outdoor lighting at Riverbend Home and find options to complement any exterior décor.
+Explore our tips for choosing outdoor lighting fixtures, and then browse a multitude of shapes, sizes, styles, and finishes in outdoor lighting at Riverbend Home to find the best options to complement any exterior décor.

 Frequently Asked Questions

 Can outdoor lights get wet?

 Yes, all outdoor lights can get wet to some extent.
 Outdoor light fixtures are rated either UL Damp or UL Wet for different amounts of weather exposure: Outdoor lighting rated “wet" can be installed in the yard, on a deck, or in another outdoor area where it’s directly exposed to the elements, but a light fixture with a “damp” rating is better to use in a completely or partially covered area, including a porch, a covered entryway or patio, or a screened-in sunroom.

 What are the different types of outdoor lights?

 There are five basic types of outdoor lighting fixtures:

 - Decorative outdoor lighting, including outdoor chandeliers, flush- and semi-flush-mount outdoor ceiling lights, and porch pendant lights

 - Wall-mounted lights, including outdoor sconces and wall lanterns